Browse and Grass Growers Cooperative is a proud sponsor of the following local and international projects that promote sustainable farming practices.

 For information on all our Mali projects and activities visit the Common Pastures website.

-Spirit of Humane is committed to technical information and education on humane handling and slaughter systems for small scale operations.
 In recent years, consumers around the world have become concerned with animal welfare, both on the farm and at the time of slaughter.
 Small farmers who raise pastured animals in small family groups prefer to complete the process in animal friendly, safe facilities.
 The lack of appropriate slaughter facilities, especially for the smaller ruminants such as goats and sheep, nationwide is very apparent.

 With partial funding from a Sustainable Agriculture Research and Education (SARE) grant we were able to work with Joe Regenstein, Ph.D. and with oversight provided by Temple Grandin, Ph.D.
 Dr Regenstein is an international consultant of food production and a professor of Food Science, at Cornell University.
 Dr. Grandin is a designer of livestock handling facilities and a Professor of Animal Science at Colorado State University in Fort Collins, Colorado and a well-known advocate for humane treatment of livestock.